cajuncoding/FlurlGraphQL/README.md

 a normal model is complex and usually results in dedicated data models that are cluttered / polluted with unecessary elements such as `Nodes`, `Items`, `Edges`, or `PageInfo`, `Cursor`, etc.

 You can still use these models if you like but in many cases with these nested data elements we primarily care about the results and would like to keep a simplified model.
-This is handled by the api in that any List<> or Array in your data model (aka implements `ICollection`) that is mapped to a paginated result in the GraphQL response, will automatically be flattened.
+This is handled by the api in that any `List<>` or `Array` in your data model (aka implements `ICollection`) that is mapped to a paginated result in the GraphQL response, will automatically be flattened.
 So if your query requested `Edges` or `Nodes` they are collected into the simplified model as a simple list of results without the need to complicate our data model.

-Here's and example of how we might just want the Friends as a list of results in our StarWarsCharacter, and we can select them via a complex nested recursive graph and this will be automatically handled:
+Here's an example of how we might just want the Friends as a list of results in our StarWarsCharacter (simple model), and we can select them via a complex nested, recursive, paginated graph and this will be automatically handled:
 ```csharp

 public class StarWarsCharacter